nswarner/sonarqube-jira-issues-manager/README.md

   + Search for an associated Jira ticket,
     -  If a Jira ticket exists: (1) Reopen the ticket, (2) Add a new comment indicating it's reopened, (3) Add the label `sonarqube_regression` to the Jira ticket
     -  If a Jira ticket does not exist: (1) Create the ticket, (2) Label the ticket `sonarqube_review`, (3) Add a new comment indicating a ticket may be missing

+# Simplicity

+## SonarQube

+All function definitions which access the SonarQube API start with `sq_`.

+## Jira

+All function definitions which access the Jira API start with `jira_`.

+## Non-SQ-Jira logic

+All other function definitions should have reasonable names.